jack-gk/coursework2/Weekly Log.md

 ###### End of week - Satvir

-- [x] I made a markdown document containing the functional requirements in a seperate branch and then merged it in
+- [x] I made a markdown document containing the functional requirements in a separate branch and then merged it in

 - [x] I have finished my tasks from last week

 ###### End of week - Sufiyan

-- [x] Finished all the incomplete tasks of last week
+- [x] Function requirements document was created using a branch

+- [x] Functional requirements was edited to be aesthetically pleasing

   ---